 Carol Florez is Head Teacher in our All Day 2s and 3s class and also is co-coordinator for the Infant-Toddler Programs.
 She holds a B.S. in Psychology and an AMS Certificate in Infant-Toddler Education.
 She has been at Seton since 2009 and has a total of nine years of teaching experience working with infants, toddlers and kindergarteners.
 Carol enjoys “being able to witness the children’s great accomplishments as they develop – and their smiles.”

-Ms. Liz is Accounts Coordinator for Seton Montessori School.
-Her responsibilities include supporting the work of the Registrar and liaising with families on their accounts and records.
+Liz Celistan is Accounts Coordinator for Seton Montessori Institute and School.
+Her responsibilities include supporting the work of the Admissions Coordinator, liaising with families and adult learners on their accounts and records, and managing the school’s accounts payable.
 Ms. Liz has a BA in Communications from Clark Atlanta University, has received training as a Montessori Paraprofessional, and has completed several additional administration and legal courses.

 Mary Ann Araiza & Doreen Moody

 Ms. Mary Ann and Ms. Doreen serve as the receptionists and administrative assistants for Seton and the Infant & Toddler Community.